realworldocaml/book/book/gadts/README.md

          string
 ```

-Note that or-patterns do sometimes work, but only when you don't make
+Or-patterns do sometimes work, but only when you don't make use of the
-use of the type information that is discovered during the pattern
+type information that is discovered during the pattern match.
+Here's
-match.
-Here's an example of a function that actually compiles with an
+an example of a function that uses or-patterns successfully.
-or-pattern.

 ```ocaml env=main
 # let requires_io (type a) (kind : a Source_kind.t) =